CCN7566/SecondProject/README.md

 # SecondProject
-This is my second project: learning GitHub.
+This is my second project: learning Git.